 Box 270500 • Rochester, New York • 14627-0345

 Sign Up for Weather Related Notifications

 University Facilities sends notifications by email to those members of the University who wish to receive them.
 To receive these EMAIL NOTIFICATIONS you can sign up here, or email Heather Ladue and receive the directions for joining this Listserve.

 Any snowfall that is less than 6 inches is considered a routine occurrence.
 The weather forecast is carefully monitored and when any snowfall is predicted, staffing for snow removal is determined and early start-times are scheduled the day before.
-The Grounds Staff also have the ability to monitor local radar.
+Grounds regularly monitors the National Weather Service and local radar.

 The Medical Center Grounds Crew is staffed from 2:00 a.m.to midnight each day, Monday through Friday, from December 1 to April 1.
 The contractor servicing the River Campus Grounds moves to a 24-hour-a-day coverage when the weather dictates.

 The roadways to provide emergency access and Handicapped Areas are serviced first.